ForlinxEmbedded/ForlinxEmbedded.github.io/rockchip/ok3576-c/_sources/OK3576-C_User_Hardware_Manual.md.txt

 **Note：**

 - **Test conditions: The SoM configuration is 4GB memory + +32GB eMMC; the 4G module is Quectel EM05-CE, and the screen is an optional product.
-SoM power supply is 12V and development board is 12V；**
+SoM power supply is 12V and development board is 12V;**
-- **Peak power: The peak current during startup multiplied by the supply voltage；**
+- **Peak power: The peak current during startup multiplied by the supply voltage;**
-- **Standby power: The current value in the power-on interface after startup multiplied by the power supply voltage；**
+- **Standby power: The current value in the power-on interface after startup multiplied by the power supply voltage;**
 - **Power consumption is for reference only.**

 ## 7\.
 Minimum System Schematic